Jesse Lee Kercheval

 Jesse Lee Kercheval (born 1956) is an American poet, memoirist, translator, fiction writer and visual artist.
 She is an emeritus professor at the University of Wisconsin–Madison.
-She is the author of numerous books, notably Building Fiction, The Museum of Happiness, Space and Underground Women, and she is a translator of Uruguayan poetry.
+She is the author of numerous books, notably Building Fiction, The Museum of Happiness, Space, Underground Women and French Girl, and she is a translator of Uruguayan poetry.

 Biography

 Kercheval was born in Fontainebleau, France, to American parents.
 Raised in Cocoa, Florida, she attended Florida State University in Tallahassee, Florida, where she studied with Janet Burroway, David Kirby, and Jerome Stern.
 She received her Bachelor of Arts in history at the university in 1983.

 Kercheval earned her Master of Fine Arts in Creative Writing from the Iowa Writers' Workshop in 1986.
 She then taught at DePauw University in Indiana for a year.

 Since 1987, she has been a professor of English at the University of Wisconsin in Madison.
 She was the founding director of the Master of Fine Arts Program in Creative Writing, the Zona Gale Professor of English, and the director of the Wisconsin Institute for Creative Writing.
 She lives in Wisconsin.